Introduction

 Common Connection Issues

-Connection Refused | - Invalid credentials - Wrong port - Broker offline | - Verify credentials - Check broker status - Confirm port number |
+Error Possible Causes Solutions Connection Refused - Invalid credentials - Wrong port - Broker offline - Verify credentials - Check broker status - Confirm port number TLS Handshake Failed - Invalid certificate - Wrong TLS version - Validate certificate - Check TLS version compatibility Topic Permission Error - Insufficient permissions - Wrong topic structure - Verify ACL settings - Check topic format

 Debug Logging